ICanBoogie/Routing/docs/ActionControllers.md

 }
 ```

-Next, we define the methods the controllers needs to handle.
+Next, we define the methods the controller needs to handle.
 For instance, for a route with the
-action `articles:show`, one the following methods can be implemented. `{method}` is a placeholder
+action `articles:show`, one the following methods can be implemented.
+Use `{method}` as placeholder
-for the method of the request e.g. `get` or `post`.
+for the method of the request; for example, `get` or `post`.

 - `{method}_articles_show`
 - `any_articles_show`